AqwamCreates/DataPredict-Neural/docs/API/Utilities/IterativeTrainingWrapper.md

 * Model: The model to be used by the iterative training wrapper object.

-* CostFunctionArray: An array containing all the cost function to be used by the iterative training wrapper object.
+* CostFunctionArray: An array containing all the cost functions to be used by the iterative training wrapper object.

-* targetCostValueUpperBoundArray: The upper bound of target cost.
+* targetCostValueUpperBoundArray: An array containing all the upper bound of target costs.

-* targetCostValueLowerBoundArray: The lower bound of target cost.
+* targetCostValueLowerBoundArray: An array containing all the lower bound of target costs.

-* numberOfIterationsToCheckIfConvergedArray: The number of iterations for confirming convergence.
+* numberOfIterationsToCheckIfConvergedArray: An array containing all the number of iterations for confirming convergence.

 * numberOfIterationsPerCostCalculation: The number of iterations for each cost calculation.